Interracial marriage: Mixed‐race people

 There are both challenges and potential benefits that come with being multiracial.
 Some research has previously claimed that mixed‐race individuals are perceived as more attractive than their monoracial peers.
 However, such claims have been challenged on the grounds that they rely on oversimplified assumptions about genetic distinctiveness and ignore the substantial role that culture and socialization play in shaping beauty ideals.

 Critics argue that applying heterosis – the idea that genetic diversity inherently enhances physical traits – to human populations is problematic because traditional racial categories are not biologically discrete.
 Although earlier studies (e.g., those by Rhodes et al. and Elena Stepanova) reported higher attractiveness ratings for some mixed‐race faces, subsequent analyses have shown that attractiveness is a complex social construct that varies with context, time, and cultural influences rather than being solely determined by genetic factors.

 There are additional challenges associated with being multiracial.
 For example, many multiracial individuals struggle with discerning who they are.
-A recent survey found that one‐fifth of respondents feel pressure to claim just one race, while one‐quarter experience confusion about their racial identity.
+A 2012 survey found that one‐fifth of respondents feel pressure to claim just one race, while one‐quarter experience confusion about their racial identity.
 This complexity can subject multiracial individuals to a different kind of discrimination than that experienced by monoracial people.
 For instance, Sarah Gaither has found that multiracial individuals often face rejection from multiple racial groups – for example, those with one Black and one White parent may feel they are not "black enough" for predominantly Black groups, nor "white enough" for predominantly White groups.

 At the same time, many multiracial people report that the fluidity of their identity – allowing them to navigate between different social groups – can contribute to higher self-esteem, increased social engagement, and enhanced well-being.
 In some cases, this flexibility has even been linked to improved creative problem-solving skills when individuals are prompted to consider the multiple facets of their identity.